Kiel-AI/gpt-neo-deployment/README.md

 ## How to run

-Simply start `docker-compose`.
+Simply use `docker-compose up`.
 That is going to trigger the build process for the images and starts the containers.
 The code downloads the GPT-Neo model on building the container and stores the model inside the container, so it doesn't need to download every time you start the container.

 ```
 docker-compose up -d
 ```

-After that your GPT-Neo API & UI should be available under your provided
+After that your GPT-Neo API & UI should be available under your provided domains.